MarkusRosen/markusrosen.github.io/_posts/2021-01-02-setup-keras-and-tensorflow.md

 First, download Miniconda from here: https://docs.conda.io/en/latest/miniconda.html

 Open your terminal and change to the folder where your Miniconda was downloaded to.
-Start the installation process and accept the installation conditions.
+Then, start the installation process and accept the installation conditions.

 ```bash
 bash Miniconda3-py39_4.10.3-Linux-x86_64.sh
 ```

 Restart your terminal.
-Create a new environment with a fitting name, like `keras-project` and activate it:
+Create a new environment with a fitting name, like `keras-project`, and activate it:

 ```bash
 conda create --name keras-project